breatheco-de/content/src/content/lesson/intro-to-prework.md

 ## About 4Geeks Academy

 4Geeks Academy is a Miami-based Coding School.
-We started in 2015 and now we have more than 4000 graduates and 6 open campuses across the USA, Latin America, and Europe.
-We are Licensed by the Florida Department of Education and we were nominated as one of the best 10 coding Schools in the US [by Newsweek and other awards](https://4geeksacademy.com/us/awards).
+We started in 2015, and now we have more than 4000 graduates and 6 open campuses across the USA, Latin America, and Europe.
+We are Licensed by the Florida Department of Education, and we were nominated as one of the best 10 coding Schools in the US [by Newsweek and other awards](https://4geeksacademy.com/us/awards).

 <p style="text-align:center">
     <img class="my-class" src="https://github.com/breatheco-de/content/blob/master/src/content/lesson/../../assets/images/75ca521c-2ea0-4a7d-ad05-6717200d8553.png?raw=true" width="300">